jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `onPositionChange`

 Callback function when the modal reaches the `top` (modal/screen height) or `initial` point (snapPoint or alwaysOpen height).

-?> Not to be confused with `onOpened` which is triggered when the modal opens for the first time.

 | Type                                     | Required |
 | ---------------------------------------- | -------- |